 A couple of years ago, Timo Eskola wrote Ateistit alttarilla, a book about priests and theologians who want to completely reject the traditional Christian doctrines and replace them with different kinds of teachings.
 They do not believe in atonement, the final judgment or hell, and they doubt the reality of miracles and the resurrection of Jesus Christ.
 They say that these only exist in people’s imagination, not in reality.
 They also use Christian terms but apply to them entirely new meanings.
 For example, when they say "salvation", they do not mean being saved from hell and getting to heaven.
 Instead, they mean finding freedom and purpose for one’s self.
 They have completely changed the primary meaning of the word.

-In this text we are going to discuss those beliefs that many current priests and theologians have, in particular those, who deny the fundamentals of Christianity.
-Our goal is to understand, how they view the nature of Christian beliefs and, how it differs from the views of the New Testament.
-The purpose of this text is not to attack against anyone, but to get these people to think that maybe they are wrong and lost after all, although they themselves think otherwise.
+This article goes through the beliefs that many modern priests and theologians have, specifically those that deny the basics of the Christian faith.
+The goal is to understand how they see the nature of the Christian faith and how it differs from the New Testament view.
+The intention is not to attack anyone, but to make these people think that they may be wrong and lost after all, even if they themselves think otherwise.

 One of the main reasons, why priests and theologians deny the fundamentals of Christianity is the so called scientific worldview.
 By that they often mean the view that is based on Darwin’s theory, i.e. millions of years and that everything came to be by itself.
 They much rather hold on to these theories than to that historical perception that God created all and that the early history of the Bible is true.
 They think the early chapters of the Bible present an outdated and unscientific view of the world, whereas Darwin’s theory and the coming about by itself are scientific depictions of how the world developed to its current state.